manussekhar/German_Notes/Cases/Possessive Pronouns/Possessive Pronouns.md

 ![[pp.jpg]]

-based on object that it is a
+based on object that it is associated to